Last Updated June 2019

 We also use AddThis, a service provided by Oracle America, Inc., to help add social networking and content sharing features to our web sites.

-We do not run interest-based advertising campaigns that collect personally identifiable information including, but not limited to, email addresses, telephone numbers, and credit card numbers, nor do we use or associate Personal Information with remarketing lists, cookies, data feeds, or other anonymous identifiers.
+We do not run interest-based advertising campaigns that collect Personal Information including, but not limited to, email addresses, telephone numbers, and credit card numbers, nor do we use or associate Personal Information with remarketing lists, cookies, data feeds, or other anonymous identifiers.
 We do not use or associate targeting information, such as demographics or location, with any Personal Information collected from the ad or its landing page.
 AHA does not share Personal Information with Google through our remarketing tag or our product data feeds that might be associated with our ads.
 AHA will not send Google precise location information without obtaining your consent.

 To see how Google may use information collected through your use of Google's search services visit Google’s Ads Help Center.